ifilonenko/cs4300sp2016-kipz/README.md

 $ git remote add origin URL_TO_GITHUB_REPO
 $ git push origin master
 ```
-  You can find this `URL_TO_GITHUB_REPO` on the github page of your new repository.
+  You can find this `URL_TO_GITHUB_REPO` on the home page of your new repository, which will be of the form `https://github.com/<Username>/<Repo-Name>.git` (ex: https://github.com/CornellNLP/CS4300.git).
+The URL you want is in the text box near the `Download ZIP` button on your repo’s homepage.

-- Now, everything is on your own.
+- Now, everything is on your local machine.
 You can modify the code and push them to your own remote repository.

 	- Pull the code
 	```sh